Table of contents

-2020 delivered many unprecedented and life-changing challenges.
+2020 and 2021 delivered many unprecedented and life-changing challenges.
 Amongst business closures, work-from-home orders and a raft of rules and restrictions changing how we lived and worked, empathy became an even more essential leadership skill.
-As we look forward to an uncertain 2021, empathy continues to be a critical leadership trait for workplaces of all types, shapes and sizes.
+Now businesses and customers are facing a cost if living crisis.
+Customers are re-evaluating how they spend their hard-earned dollars and businesses are finding new ways to engage their audiences.
 Read on for tips on how to lead your business with empathy through uncertain times.

 What is empathy?

 Empathy is the capacity to share another person’s feelings, thoughts or experiences by imagining what it would be like to be in that person’s situation.
 Being empathetic means being aware of, and sensitive to, what someone is experiencing from within their frame of reference – the ability to place yourself in someone else’s shoes.

 Being empathetic doesn’t mean that you necessarily agree with how someone sees things; just that you’re willing and able to appreciate what they’re going through.

 - Cognitive empathy: Where you understand intellectually what someone else is going through; also known as perspective-taking.

 - Emotional empathy: Where you feel the emotions of another person alongside them.

 - Compassionate empathy: Where you feel what someone is going through, share their feelings and take action to help.